heggy231/todoList/README.md

 - It should have working controls for .changeTodo
 - It should have working controls for .deleteTodo
 - It should have working controls for .toggleCompleted

+V9 Requirements:
+- There should be an li element for every todo
+- Each li element should contain .todoText
+- Each li element should show .completed